← Back to articles

 Repayment Obligation: If a convertible note matures without Series A, you legally owe the principal (+ interest).
 SAFEs have no repayment obligation.
 You never have to repay cash under any circumstance.

 Investor Control: Convertible notes sometimes come with board observation rights or governance terms.
-SAFEs are typically founder-friendly—minimal investor control until conversion to Series A.
+SAFEs are typically founder-friendlyminimal investor control until conversion to Series A. For a deeper dive, explore the Be Ready book series.

 SAFE Mechanics: How Conversion Works